protolambda/go-kzg/README.md

 ## Bignums

 The BLS curve order is used for the modulo math, different libraries could be used to provide this functionality.
 Note: some of these libraries do not have full BLS functionality, only big-num / uint256.
-The Kate code will be excluded when compiling with a non-BLS build tag.
+The KZG code will be excluded when compiling with a non-BLS build tag.

 Build tag options:
 - ` ` (default, empty): use Herumi BLS library.
 Previously used by `bignum_hbls` build tag. [`herumi/bls-eth-go-binary`](https://github.com/herumi/bls-eth-go-binary/)